Congelli501/MLVPN/doc/source/filters_guide.rst

 The filtering system in mlvpn can be used when you use mlvpn in an aggregated scenario.

-Some protocols will suffer a lot of out-of-order packets or reorder loss, like all VoIP systems.
+Some protocols will suffer a lot from packets received out-of-order, or from packet loss, like VoIP systems.

 In order to avoid that problem, mlvpn includes a system called "filters".